sahanbull/context-agnostic-engagement/README.md

 ## References
 [1] Sahan Bulathwela, Emine Yilmaz, and John Shawe-Taylor (2019).
-Towards Automatic, Scalable Quality Assurance in Open Education.", In workshop on AI in United Nations SDGs at International Joint Conference in Artificial Intelligence, https://www.k4all.org/wp-content/uploads/2019/08/IJCAI_paper_on_quality.pdf.
+Towards Automatic, Scalable Quality Assurance in Open Education.", In workshop on Artificial Intelligence for United Nations SDGs at International Joint Conference in Artificial Intelligence, https://www.k4all.org/wp-content/uploads/2019/08/IJCAI_paper_on_quality.pdf.

 [2] David Milne, Ian H. Witten (2008) An effective, low-cost measure of semantic relatedness obtained from Wikipedia